0xAtelerix/docs/technology.md

 - Recalculation of APY or inflation rates.
 - MEV (Miner Extractable Value) optimizations.

-These functions are clearly demarcated based on where in the lifecycle they occur, for example these events could trigger the following business logic:
+The above functions are clearly demarcated based on where in the lifecycle they occur, for example these events could trigger the following business logic:

 - Before Epoch
     - Collect user fees